mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 ## 🎤 Interview Answer

-Linux follows a layered architecture where each layer has a specific responsibility.
-Together, these layers allow users and applications to communicate efficiently with the computer's hardware.
+Linux follows a **layered architecture**, where each layer has a specific responsibility.
+This design allows users and applications to communicate with the hardware in a secure and organized manner.

-Let's understand it layer by layer.
+Let's understand it from the bottom.

 ### 1. Hardware

-Let's start from the bottom.
-The **Hardware** is the physical layer of the computer.
-It includes components like the CPU, RAM, storage devices, keyboard, mouse, and network interface cards.

-This is where all the actual processing and physical operations take place.
+At the bottom is the **Hardware**, which includes components like the CPU, RAM, storage devices, keyboard, mouse, and network interface cards.
+This is where all the physical operations take place.

 ### 2. Kernel

-Just above the hardware is the **Kernel**, which is the heart of the Linux operating system.
-It communicates directly with the hardware and manages important system resources such as CPU, memory, processes, devices, file systems, and networking.

-Whenever an application needs access to hardware, the request is handled by the Kernel.
+Just above the hardware is the **Kernel**, which is the core of the Linux operating system.
+Whenever an application needs to access the CPU, memory, storage, or any hardware device, the request first goes to the Kernel.
+The Kernel then manages the request and communicates with the hardware on behalf of the application.

 ### 3. Shell

+Now, users don't communicate with the Kernel directly.
+Instead, they interact with the **Shell**.

-Next comes the **Shell**.
-It acts as an interface between the user and the Kernel.
-When a user enters a command, the Shell interprets it and passes it to the Kernel for execution.
+The Shell is a command-line interpreter that accepts commands from the user, understands them, and passes them to the Kernel for execution.

-Some popular Linux shells are:
+Some popular Linux shells include:
 - Bash
 - Zsh
 - Ksh